magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38827-Customers-receive-an-order-shipment-email-containing-an-error-message.md

 ---
 title: "MDVA-38827: Order shipment email error"
-labels: MQP patches,Magento Quality Patches,MQP,MQP 1.1.0,Magento Commerce 2.4.4,Adobe Commerce 2.4.4,error message,on-premise,order shipment,cloud architecture
+labels: MQP patches,Magento Quality Patches,MQP,MQP 1.1.0,Magento Commerce 2.4.4,Adobe Commerce 2.4.4,error message,on-premise,order shipment,cloud infrastructure
 ---

 The MDVA-38827 Adobe Commerce patch fixes the issue where customers receive an order shipment email containing an error message.
-This patch is available when the Magento Quality Patch (MQP) tool 1.1.0 is installed.
+This patch is available when the [quality patches for Adobe Commerce (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.0 is installed.
 The patch ID is MDVA-38827.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-Adobe Commerce on our cloud architecture 2.4.2-p1
+Adobe Commerce on our cloud infrastructure 2.4.2-p1

 **Compatible with Adobe Commerce versions:**

-Adobe Commerce on-premise and Adobe Commerce on our cloud architecture 2.3.3-p1 – 2.4.2-p1
+Adobe Commerce on-premise and Adobe Commerce on our cloud infrastructure 2.3.3-p1 – 2.4.2-p1

 >![info]
 >